UKSKprosodynetwork/UKSKprosodynetwork.github.io/index.md

 Presentations will be 20 minutes followed by 10 minutes of discussion.

 The text of the abstract should be anonymous, with a minimum of 11 pt font and no more than two A4 pages in length including references, figures, and tables.
 They should be in .pdf format.
-Abstracts should be submitted using the Easychair site.
+Abstracts should be submitted using the [Easychair site](https://easychair.org/conferences/?conf=spab2023).

 ### Important dates
 - 9 January 2023 — Abstract submission open
-- 5 February 2023 — Abstract deadline
+- 5 February 2023 — Abstract deadline (11:59 pm time in Korea)
 - 20 March 2023 — Notification of acceptance
 - 22 May 2023 — Revised abstract submission
 - 20–22 June 2023 — Workshop